 PHOTO COURTESY OF @basedquad

-Micromobility is, without a doubt, having a moment.
-Bicycles, scooters, electric skateboards, e-bikes, and e-scooters — you name it, things with wheels (that aren’t cars) are keeping people active, healthy, and happy during this challenging year.
-We’ve also seen an unexpected character join the micromobility crew: roller skates.
-Yep, roller skates and rollerblades are 2020’s crown jewel.
+Micro mobility is, without a doubt, having a moment.
+Bicycling, skateboarding, longboarding — you name it, activities involving wheels are keeping people active, healthy, and happy during this challenging time.
+We’ve also seen two unexpected characters join the micro mobility crew: roller skates and rollerblades.
+Yep, roller skates and rollerblades are 2021’s crown jewel.
 Are you in on the trend?
-You’ll want to keep reading to find out what kind of helmet to wear.
+You’ll want to keep reading to find out what kind of helmet to wear before you roll out.

 Unlike the recent resurgence, seemingly every roller rink across the country still looks like it’s stuck in time.
 A crusty yet charming capsule that holds endless hours and miles of trips around and around and around to Top 40 hits and classic tunes.
 The reality is that many roller rinks are struggling to hold on, and some are just waiting for the green light to reopen safely to its communities.